dobrakmato/kotlin-native-opengl/README.md

 ## Building
 Building is currently very complicated.

-1. Build all projects in thirdparty folder using CMake.
+1. Build all native projects in `thirdparty` folder using cmake to `cmake-build-debug` directories.
-2. Run generateInterops gradle task.
+2. Run `:generateInterops` gradle task.
 3. Build gradle project.